JohnCampionJr/vite-plugin-vue-layouts/README.md

 **Default:** `'src/layouts'`

-### pagesDir
+### pagesDirs

-Defines the pages dir to avoid HMR reloading for all added or deleted files anywhere in the projet.
+Defines the pages dir to avoid HMR reloading for all added or deleted files anywhere in the project.

 Relative path to the pages directory.
 If you want it to watch for all files, like in v0.8.0 or earlier, set to null.